mayureshzende/mayureshzende/README.md

 - 📫 How to reach me **mayureshzende@gmail.com**

-- ⚡ Fun fact **can't spent a day without coding😄 and exercising🏋🏼‍♂️.**
+- ⚡ Fun fact **can't spent a day without coding and exercising🏋🏼‍♂️.**

 <br />